dmccuk/packer_windows_build/README.md

   * Create the AMI image
   * Build a windows server from the new AMI
   * Login to test credentials
-  * Open the FW for winrm-HTTPS
+  * Open the FW for winrm-HTTP
   * Test with Ansible win_ping to confirm connectivity
   * Now run my test playbook